Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ![build10](assets/buildworkbook_10.png)

   - Every action we take in Sigma produces machine-generated SQL, optimized for Snowflake, that runs live against the warehouse.
 This ensures that the data is secure and up to date at all times.
-YOu can see the queries we are generating by clicking the dropdown next to the refresh button on the top right nad selecting "Query History".
+YOu can see the queries we are generating by clicking the dropdown next to the refresh button on the top right and selecting "Query History".

+  - If we navigate back to our Snowflake environment quickly, we can see the queries being pushed down in our Snowflake query history view as well.

 ![build11](assets/buildworkbook_11.png)